|

 long time--until they stumbled!
 Much of the success they did enjoy was

 attributable to the software packages available at the time.
+This page has screen-shot examples of several running

 programs and downloadable files for software documentation, as well as